 Be uplifted and find encouragement for your faith with authentic sharing of the ups and downs of life for today’s Christian female.
 Read personal experience of faith challenges and how your relationship with Jesus Christ makes an impact on every area of living.
 At iBelieve.com, we want to help you grow in your personal relationship with Christ and in your daily walk of faith

-As an editor for a Christian women’s website, I spend a lot of time thinking about the kinds of articles and books Christian women want to read.
-In general, certain topics never seem to lose popularity, and if anything, have become even more prevalent in recent years:
+As an editor for a Christian women's website, I spend a lot of time thinking about the kinds of articles and books Christian women want to read.
+In general, certain topics never seem to lose popularity, and if anything, have become even more prevalent in recent years.
+Many of the books that come across my desk can be placed in one of three categories:

 To a degree, none of these topics are harmful.
 Understanding how God made us, with our passions and preferences, can benefit ourselves and the world.
 Understanding our limitations and the importance of rest helps us balance obligations well.
 Clearing our lives of excess helps us focus on more worthy pursuits.
 Yes, self-reflection, self-care, and self-improvement are all good things.
-But lately I’ve been wondering if we are putting too much focus on self and not enough on God.
+But lately I’ve been wondering if we are putting too much focus on who we are and not enough on who God is.

-And of course, some introspection isn’t bad.
+Of course, some introspection isn’t bad.
 It’s how we come to know our need for a savior, for one thing.
-When we see clearly the depth of our sinful nature, we understand how much we need Jesus.
-In fact, the mark of a mature Christian is a growing understanding of how desperately sinful we are apart from Christ.
-We don’t understand that if we don’t reflect on ourselves at least some of the time.
+When we clearly see the depth of our sinful nature, we understand how much we need Jesus.
+In fact, a mark of a mature Christian is a growing understanding of how desperately sinful we are apart from Christ.
+We don’t understand that if we don’t inspect and reflect on ourselves at least some of the time.

 SEE ALSO: Self(ie) Obsessed

-The solution then, is not greater self-confidence.
+But here's the thing- the solution to our insecurities and cravings for affirmation is not greater self-confidence.
 It’s self-forgetfulness.
-It is thinking about yourself less.
+It is thinking about ourselves less.
 It is laying aside self-obsessed thoughts in light of a greater, more consuming thought: to know God more closely and clearly.
 This takes so much work.
 This is not trendy.
 But it is worth it.
 The only one worthy of so much of our thoughts is the one never found wanting when we gaze upon Him.

 Practically, what does this look like?
 We can start by reframing how we approach Scripture: spending time in the Word to discover God, not ourselves.
-We can read Scripture to affirm the majesty and beauty and worthiness of Christ, not to affirm our own identities.
+We can read Scripture to learn of the majesty and beauty and worthiness of Christ, trusting our own belovedness will be affirmed when we do.
+We can read more "Christian living" books that emphasize the attributes and awesomeness of God, not books aimed to tell us more about ourselves.
 As Jen Wilkin says, Let us “abandon the thin gruel of self-reflection for a message that sticks to our ribs.”
 Don’t make you the primary study of your life.
 Make a habit of reflecting on God, make him the consuming, awe-inspiring thought of your life, and you will find all the care, help and affirmation you crave.

 “For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.”
 Romans 8:6, ESV